kinderp/teaster/README.md

 ## Class analysis for run time source creation

+      RuntimeSourceFeed:

+            it represents all the infos needed to feed Dockerfile or Vagrantfile templates. it is an abstract class and defines the interface for all the concrete RuntimeSourceFeed objects RuntimeSourceDocker,RuntimeSourceVagrant

+      RuntimeSourceFeedDocker: it is a concrete class.
+                               it contains all the data needed to fill a Dockerfile Template

+      RuntimeSourceFeedVagrant: it is a concrete class.
+                                it contains all the data needed to fill a Vagrantfile Template

 We'll use a [Factory Method](https://en.wikipedia.org/wiki/Factory_method_pattern) to instance the concrete RuntimeSource

       RuntimeSource:

-            it represents all the infos needed to feed Dockerfile or Vagrantfile templates. it is an abstract class and defines the interface for all the concrete RuntimeSource objects RuntimeSourceDocker,RuntimeSourceVagrant
+            it is an abstract class and defines the interface for all the concrete RuntimeSource objects RuntimeSourceDocker,RuntimeSourceVagrant
+            A runtime source concrete object is created by a RuntimeSourceCreator factory object from:
+            1. A RuntimeSourceTemplate concrete object (template)
-            We'll use jinja2 for templating.
+            2. A RuntimeSourceFeed concrete object     (data filling the gaps) We'll use jinja2 for templating.